Training Mistakes to Avoid

 Why is this wrong?
 It’s because socializing too much diverts focus away from your training, you lose track of the item, and your performance suffers.
 Some people take longer breaks between sets in the gym because they’re busy chatting, which is a big mistake because every second of your training matters.

 What to do: Small talk and chats are fine if they don’t interrupt you from finishing your workout.
 Keep conversations in the gym to the minimum, or simply catch up after you’re done with training.

 7. You do too much, too soon

 This is one of the most common training mistakes.
-Trying to do too much, too soon sets you up for a failure, but don’t despair, everyone’s made this mistake at some point.
+Trying to do too much, too soon sets you up for failure, but don’t despair, everyone’s made this mistake at some point.
 This happens because you believe the more you exercise, the sooner you’ll see results.
 Unfortunately, that’s not how it works.
 What you can get from this behavior is an injury.
 Most people expect significant results instantly which is why they overtrain, and when they realize the change see isn’t going to happen instantly, they lose interest.

 What to do: Understand that losing weight or getting muscles doesn’t happen overnight.
 These changes take time and just because nothing’s visible on the outside, it doesn’t mean the changes are absent, they’re deep down.
 Every training session you do has an effect.
-What you can do is to set up a goal for yourself and divide it into small, easy to achieve targets.
+What you can do is set up a goal for yourself and divide it into small, easy-to-achieve targets.
 This way you’ll feel accomplished and avoid overtraining, injuries, or the worst-case scenario – giving up.
 For example, you can aim for three workouts a week and a few pounds of muscle gain or weight loss.

 Everybody makes mistakes, but the best thing about them is that they are lessons we can use to improve and become better.